unfoldingWord/uw-word-count/src/components/word-count-basic/README.md

 - `allWords`: the array/list of words found
 - `wordFrequency`: an object listing the words and occurences of each word
 - `l1count`: the number of Markdown Level 1 headings
+- `validFormats`: list of supported formats
+- `isValidFormat`: a Boolean indicating whether the passed format is supported

 ## Examples